rodrigo-morais/payment-api/README.md

 http://localhost:3000/transactions
 ```

-Is possible add page number and number of results per page as query string:
+It is possible to add page number and number of results per page as a query string:
 ```
 ?page=2&per_page=10
 ```

 ### GET transaction

-Get transaction with correspondent ID.
-If ID does not exist returns 404..
+Get a transaction with a corresponding ID.
+If ID does not exist returns 404.

 ```
 http://localhost:3000/transactions/:id